First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-For each scan step, we used the noise source to calibrate the resonant frequency $f_0$ of the cavity by locating the peak of the power spectral density (PSD).
-Immediately after, we switched off the noise source and applied the $30$\,dB attenuator to prevent the external noise from entering the cavity.
+For each scan step, we used the noise source to calibrate the resonant frequency $f_0$ of the cavity by locating the peak of the power spectral density.
+This injected noise, featuring a spectrum wider than the cavity's bandwidth, serves as an effective stand-in for synthetic signals, ensuring that our data analysis procedures are well-suited for accurate signal detection.
+Immediately after calibration, we switched off the noise source and inserted a $30$ dB attenuator to prevent the external noise from entering the cavity.
 We then used the spectrum analyzer to record the time-domain signals from the SRF cavity and amplifiers.
-Each scan took $t_{\rm int} = 100$ seconds.
-After each scan, the value of $f_0$ was adjusted by approximately $1.3$\,kHz and the calibration of $f_0$ was restarted.
+Each scan took $t_{\rm int} = 100$ s.
+After each scan, the value of $f_0$ was adjusted by approximately $1.3$ kHz and the calibration of $f_0$ was restarted.
 A total of $N_{\rm bin}=1150$ scans were conducted, covering a frequency range of approximately $1.37$\,MHz.
 The highest resonant frequency, denoted by $f_0^{\rm max}$, occurred when the frequency tuner was not applied.
 The calibration process for $G_{\rm net}$, $Q_L$, and $\beta$ was conducted multiple times during the whole scan process, with uncertainties given by the measurement deviation.

-One key challenge of DPDM searches using SRF is to ensure any potential signal induced from DPDM is within the resonant bin, as $f_0$ may drift with time or oscillate due to microphnics effect \cite{Pischalnikov:2019iyu,Romanenko:2023irv}.
+One key challenge of DPDM searches using SRF is to ensure any potential signal induced from DPDM is within the resonant bin, as $f_0$ may drift with time or oscillate due to microphonics effect~\cite{Pischalnikov:2019iyu,Romanenko:2023irv}.
 To determine the stability range of $f_0$, denoted as $\Delta f_0$, we measured the drift of $f_0$ every $50$ scans, matching the integration time $t_{\rm int}$ of a single scan step, and also assessed the effect of microphonics over the same duration (see Supplemental Material).
-The microphonics effect produces a resonant frequency distribution with a root mean square of $\delta f_m^{\rm rms} = 4.1$\,Hz, which is dominant over the drift with a maximum deviation of $1.5$\,Hz.
-To account for any potential deviations in $f_0$, we conservatively selected $\Delta f_0$ to be $2.8\,\delta f_m^{\rm rms} \simeq 11.5$\,Hz, taking into consideration an efficiency of $\eta_{\rm bin} = 84\%$ for the recorded signal to optimize the SNR.
+The microphonics effect produces a resonant frequency distribution with a root mean square of $\delta f_m^{\rm rms} = 4.1$ Hz, which is dominant over the drift with a maximum deviation of $1.5$ Hz.
+To account for any potential deviations in $f_0$, we conservatively selected $\Delta f_0$ to be $2.8\,\delta f_m^{\rm rms} \simeq 11.5$ Hz, taking into consideration an efficiency of $84\%$ for the recorded signal to optimize the SNR.